Ahmad-Mtr/wallpapers/README.md

 # My current Wallpapers

 > [!NOTE]

-> These wallpapers are sourced from many, many, many sources on the internet.
+- These wallpapers are sourced from many sources on the internet.
 I did not make all of these,  most are in  catppuccin-mocha color scheme.
 No credit really goes to me in that regard, I'm just the collector.
-Also check the repo that this was forked from
+- Also check the repo that this was forked from
+- there are some shots from Unsplash and ai generated images here with catppuccin-mocha as the color scheme, used lutgen for that

 Installation Instructions below btw